Skip to Content

 3. Choose Restart.

-4. After the restart, hit the eject key beside the disk slot to attempt removing the disk.
+4. After the restart, hit the eject key beside the disc slot to attempt to remove the disc.

-5. If it doesn’t work, use your controller to eject the disk.
+5. If it doesn’t work, use your controller to eject the disc.
 Press the Xbox key to launch the guide.
-Choose Home, highlight the currently inserted game, and hit X to remove the disk.
+Choose Home, highlight the currently inserted game, and hit X to remove the disc.

 If your console is frozen or jammed, long-press the Xbox button on its front until it switches off.
 Engage the button again to restart, and press the eject key.